JosephBatchelor/Sports_Market_Rest_API/README.md

 This will provde all market book details for spesific runners in spesific events the selectionid can be found in /market-book/:eventid.

 ![Market-book/eventid/runnerid](https://github.com/JosephBatchelor/WSD_Technical_Test/blob/main/RDME_Images/market-book_event_runner.png)

+### User stories

+As a developer,
+So that I can pull bookmaker data into my modelling tools, I want to scrape a list of odds from a bookmaker for a future horse racing event.

+As a developer,
+So that I can pull bookmaker data into my modelling tools, The data pulled should be the horse name and current odds.

+As a developer,
+So that I can reuse my code,
+I want to be able to modify the program to easily change the event I am scraping.

+As a developer,
+So that I can pull bookmaker data into my modelling tools, I want the historical prices to be available in a GET request (localhost is fine).

+As a developer,
+So that I can keep track of the price in real-time,
+I want to be able to call the API every minute without getting rate-limited.

+As a developer,
+So that I have confidence in the code,
+I want each user story to be feature tested.

+As a developer,
+So that I have a record of historical prices,
+I want the data to be saved into a PostgreSQL database